smcd253/uart-m3pi-ee250/README.md

 commented, and we absolutely welcome any recommendations to improve the code or documentation.
 Please communicate to us via an issue.
 Pull requests are welcome!

 ## Quick Start (to run this example out of the box)

 Materials Needed:

-* 1) Update the firmware of the LPC1768 and ESP8266-01
+1) Update the firmware of the LPC1768 and ESP8266-01
-* 2) Follow the Fritzing diagram to connect the LPC1768 to the ESP8266-01 w/ a pushbutton
+2) Follow the Fritzing diagram to connect the LPC1768 to the ESP8266-01
-* 3) Start an MQTT broker and edit the ipaddr/pw macros in main.cpp accordingly
+3) Edit the MQTT broker hostname and port macros in main.cpp accordingly
-* 4) Configure your mbed_app.json with your wifi SSID and PW
+4) Configure your mbed_app.json with your wifi SSID and PW
-* 5) Compile with MASTER_NODE=0 in mbed_app.json and flash a master node
-* 6) Compile with MASTER_NODE=1 and flash as many slave nodes you want
-* 7) Boot everything up.
-Press the pushbutton on the master node and it should publish a LED blink command to all slave nodes.
-The buttons on the slave nodes publishes the command to the master.
+7) Boot everything up.
+To test if everything is working, subscribe to [topic] and publish to [topic].

 ## Motivation

-1) While mbed OS is well documented with many examples (including examples of using MQTTClient), there is a lack of more complex example applications to illustrate the use of mbed OS, especially using MQTT and interfacing with the ESP8266 chip.
+1) While mbed OS is well documented with many examples (including examples of using MQTTClient), there is a lack of more complex example applications to illustrate the use of the mbed OS API.
+In addition, there is not a single place that documents how to run MQTT with an ESP8266 device in mbed OS.
+This repository is provided to help fill these gaps.

 2) Covering ISRs, polling loops, etc. is the first step of learning embedded programming.
 The next step is to equip students with the ability to program